If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 The best way to place the bees from a package into the hive is by shaking off the bees gently into the hive.
 Any bees that remain should be left on the ground near the hive.
 That way they will find their own way into the bee hive.
 The queen is usually kept in a cage that is corked on both ends.
 The cork on the end that has candy should be removed.
 Once this is done, place the cage with its candy side facing upwards in-between two center frames of the bee hive.
 This will allow the bees to eat the candy within a few days thus releasing the queen into the hive.

-Some of the spring honey plants that bees forage include: maple trees, clovers, basswood trees, legumes, willow trees, tulip poplar trees, berry plants, sweet clovers, locust trees, trees, grasses, and sorghum.
+Some of the spring honey plants that bees forage include maple trees, clovers, basswood trees, legumes, willow trees, tulip poplar trees, berry plants, sweet clovers, locust trees, trees, grasses, and sorghum.
 All these provide bees with nectar and or pollen.
-During summer and fall bees forage plants such as soybeans, milkweed, cotton, goldenrod, smartweed, garden plants, sumac, asters, sunflowers, and morning glory.
+During summer and fall, bees forage plants such as soybeans, milkweed, cotton, goldenrod, smartweed, garden plants, sumac, asters, sunflowers, and morning glory.
 Most of these grow naturally whereas others should be planted within close proximity to the hives.
-These plants bloom at different times and therefore plant a combination of two or more varieties of the plants so as to ensure uninterrupted supply of nectar and pollen to the bees.
-View more on bee friendly plants.
+These plants bloom at different times and therefore plant a combination of two or more varieties of the plants so as to ensure an uninterrupted supply of nectar and pollen to the bees.
+View more on bee-friendly plants.